semasuka/blog/_posts/2018-12-09-what-are-the-requirements.md

 ---
 title:  "What are the requirements to get started in Machine Intelligence"
-image: ../assets/post_images/getting-started.jpg
+image: /assets/post_images/getting-started.jpg
 tags:
-- General knowledge
+- general knowledge
 ---
 No ain't talking about the snake, I am talking about the programming language